ChartsOrg/Charts/README.md

 ## Help

 If you like what you see here, and want to support the work being done in this repository, you could:
-* Contribute code, issues and pull requests
+* Contribute code, issues, and pull requests
 * Let people know this library exists (:fire: spread the word :fire:)
 * [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=68UL6Y8KUPS96) (You can buy me a beer, or you can buy me dinner :-)